nperez3029/techtask/readme.md

 ```

 Secrets are saved on the `web` container.
+The 'web' container will listen on the docker network 'pan' using tcp 80.

-The `proxy` container will handle authentication.
+The `proxy` container listens on tcp 80 and 443 for all interfaces.
+This container will handle authentication, redirect http traffic to https and only serve traffic if the client presents the correct URI to the reverse proxy.